neuroinformatics-unit/gsoc/GSoC-2025/movement: front-end support for filtering module.md

 **Match: Why Me?**

-You should choose me for my blend of Python expertise, signal processing knowledge, and GUI development experience.
-I’ve built ML models using Python/NumPy nad pandas, studied DSP (SavGol/median filters), and designed intuitive GUIs like a SCADA system for non-technical users at Goa Shipyard.
-My contributions to Movement demonstrate codebase familiarity and collaboration skills.
-My goal is to empower researchers by automating tedious tasks, letting them focus on discovery.
+I should be chosen because I have a combination of signal processing understanding, GUI programming skills, and Python expertise.
+I've studied DSP (SavGol/median filters), created ML models with Python/NumPy and pandas, and created user-friendly GUIs for non-technical users at Goa Shipyard, such as a SCADA system.
+My contributions to Movement show my familiarity with the codebase and my ability to work with others.
+By automating time-consuming activities, I hope to empower researchers so they can concentrate on making discoveries.

 **Availability**
 My end-semester exams conclude in early May, freeing me to commit fully to GSoC.